inthenile/gw2api/README.md

 <s>-Some results return objects within them that need deconstructing.
 Some are also null (e.g. in bank storage, which could use some other form of handling)</s> This is fixed in account/bank

 ### To-do(s)
+-add abort controller to abort an api call if its unfinished when you select another searchParam?
 -Fix other endpoints (bank, materials etc.).
 -Maybe add a way to add multiple API's and switch between them? (unsure)